Saltaire, New York: Geography

+Saltaire can be reached by the Fire Island Ferries, by private boat, by walking, or by car.
+Fire Island Ferry service to Saltaire leaves from the Fire Island ferry terminal in Bay Shore, New York.

-The village is located on the western part of Fire Island between the Great South Bay and the Atlantic Ocean and between the hamlets of Kismet (to the west) and Fair Harbor (to the east).
+The village is on the western part of Fire Island between the Great South Bay and the Atlantic Ocean and between the hamlets of Kismet (to the west) and Fair Harbor (to the east).